amuhle/react-weather/readme.md

 == React Weather App ==

-This is a React App that get the weather based in a City
+This is a React App which gets the weather based in a City

 You can check the site here: http://rocky-tor-58990.herokuapp.com/